Photosynthesis and Cellular Respiration: A Quiz and practical guide

 Q: What is the difference between aerobic and anaerobic respiration?

 A: Aerobic respiration requires oxygen as the final electron acceptor, while anaerobic respiration does not.
-Anaerobic respiration produces less ATP than aerobic respiration.
+Day to day, anaerobic respiration produces less ATP than aerobic respiration.
 Examples of anaerobic respiration include fermentation (alcoholic and lactic acid).

 Q: How do plants use the glucose they produce during photosynthesis?